- Photos & Map

 Salwald

-From Brig you reach Mund via Naters.
-Here you follow the road further up to Salwald.
+From Brig, you reach Mund via Naters.
+Here, follow the road further up to Salwald.

-Parking spaces are available in Salwald (at the restaurant or further up the road).
+Parking is available in Salwald (at the restaurant or further above on the roadside).

-The climbing area is located above the Salwald in Mund.
+The climbing area is located above Salwald in Mund.

-Mund can be reached by public transport from Brig or Naters.
+Mund is accessible by public transport from Brig or Naters.

 Literature